alicagank/VowSpace/README.md

 ---

 For more information, examples, and to download the application, you may visit the [VowSpace page](https://alicagankaya.com/vowspace/) or use the [Releases](https://github.com/alicagank/VowSpace/releases) feature on GitHub.
-Alternatively (and I highly encourage to do so!), you may also clone this repository and run the main.py script and experiment with the code itself!
-You can find the source code on [GitHub](https://github.com/alicagank/VowSpace).